AljonViray/Indexing_Search_Engine/README.md

-# CS-121-Search-Engine
+# Indexing and Searching Engine
-Indexing and Search Engine project from CS 121, UC Irvine
+Indexing and Search Engine project from a university course.